History of the United States (1865–1917): Religion

 The Third Great Awakening was a period of renewal in Evangelical Protestantism from the late 1850s to the 1900s.
 It affected pietistic Protestant denominations and had a strong sense of social activism.
 It gathered strength from the postmillennial theology that the Second Coming of Christ would come after mankind had reformed the entire earth.
 A major component was the Social Gospel Movement, which applied Christianity to social issues and gained its force from the Awakening, as did the worldwide missionary movement.
 New groupings emerged, such as the Holiness movement and Nazarene movements, and Christian Science.

 At the same time, the Catholic Church grew rapidly, with a base in the German, Irish, Polish, and Italian immigrant communities, and a leadership drawn from the Irish.
 The Catholics were largely working class and concentrated in the industrial cities and mining towns, where they built churches, parochial schools, and charitable institutions, as well as colleges.
+Catholic clergy in the United States were generally young, energetic, and had progressive ideas; they stood in sharp contrast to the stagnant, embattled, and reactionary Catholic Church in Europe.

-The Jewish community grew rapidly, especially from the new arrivals from Eastern Europe who settled chiefly in New York City.
-They avoided the Reform synagogues of the older German Jews and instead formed Orthodox and Conservative synagogues.
+The Jewish community grew rapidly, largely from immigrants fleeing anti-Semitic pogroms in Russia and Austria-Hungary.
+Settling primarily in and around New York City, these new Jewish Americans avoided the Reform synagogues of the older German Jews and instead formed Orthodox and Conservative synagogues.

 Nadir of race relations

-Starting in the end of the 1870s, African Americans lost many of the civil rights obtained during Reconstruction and became increasingly subject to racial discrimination.
-Increased racist violence, including lynchings and race riots, lead to a strong deterioration of living conditions of African Americans in the Southern states.
-Jim Crow laws were established after the Compromise of 1877.
-Many decided to flee for the Midwest as early as 1879, an exile which was intensified during the Great Migration that began before World War I.
+Even before Reconstruction was officially concluded in 1877, the Supreme Court made a series of rulings curbing the 14th Amendment.
+Federal attempts at enforcing civil rights essentially ceased until the 1950s.